 Doro Care - Trygghetssentralen

-Doro Care got a strong technological foundation for growth
+Doro Care has a strong technological foundation for growth

 Trygghetssentralen wanted to migrate from a smaller and outdated call-center system to having a fully scaleable technological future proof IT platform